 Though not convenient for where I live, it is a nice space with a very colourful, youthful startup vibe to it.
 Something about the desk arrangement, the whiteboard greeting wall, and the friendly atmosphere make it feel fun, collaborative and very entrepreneurial.
 The presence of over twenty people working on a Saturday also let me know that it’s still a serious place to work.
 Work hard, play hard.

 This new space already has three locations in city hotspots, Churchgate, Lower Parel and Nariman Point.
 Their vibe is professional chic, and the founder, Milind Doshi, seems to be connected to all the entrepreneurs in the city.
 More NYC than Silicon Valley, this is the type of place that makes you want to dress up, sit down, and get it done.

 A co-working space that caters mostly to social enterprises, the vibe here is akin to a newsroom, cramped, energetic, and informal.
 The building interior is very “old Bombay”, with lots of wood, wrought iron and Indian décor.
-Of all the co-working spaces, this one is the most “Bombay” of them all (you leave your shoes at the door), and even the founders sit at the various little shared desks scattered around the room.
+While not the quietest working environment, the place pulsates with creative energy.